 The result was a 1:1 scale simulation of the backbone of the internet.
 We believe it is the largest simulation of its kind ever to have been created.

 We believe it is the largest simulation of internet infrastructure ever to have been created.

-“Not only did we demonstrate a dynamic model of BGP routing at scale, we also produced an interactive visualisation where both AS’s and the connections between them can be created or destroyed, observing dynamic routing, cascade failures and new route propagation across the network.”
+“Not only did we demonstrate a dynamic model of BGP routing at scale, but we also produced an interactive visualisation where both AS’s and the connections between them can be created or destroyed, observing dynamic routing, cascade failures and new route propagation across the network.”

 In precise terms, this is a fully dynamic and interactive SpatialOS simulation of all the Autonomous Systems (AS) on the internet, using a communication system closely modelled on the Border Gateway Protocol (BGP).
 An AS usually belongs to an ISP such as British Telecom or Comcast, but may also be owned by sites like Netflix or Youtube.

 BGP is a routing protocol that exchanges reachability information between networks.
-In other words, it’s one of the core protocols that makes the internet work.
+In other words, it’s one of the core protocols that make the internet work.
 At its core, BGP is driven by routing tables.
 A routing table is basically a big list of all the routes for each destination from a given starting point.
 When a new connection is introduced between two autonomous systems, they will exchange their routing tables and update their own copy to include the new connection information.

 For example, when you try to load youtube.com, a request is sent to your ISP.
 Your ISP may not have a direct link to YouTube’s data centre, but thanks to its routing table, it will know how to get one step closer.
 The request is then passed along to another ISP and might go through several more locations before ending up at YouTube.